Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/enterprise-management/monitoring-your-appliance/configuring-collectd.md

 ---
 title: Configuring collectd
-intro: '{% data variables.product.prodname_enterprise %} can gather data with `collectd` and send it to an external `collectd` server.
-Among other metrics, we gather a standard set of data such as CPU utilization, memory and disk consumption, network interface traffic and errors, and the VM''s overall load.'
+intro: "{% data variables.product.prodname_enterprise %} can gather data with `collectd` and send it to an external `collectd` server.
+Among other metrics, we gather a standard set of data such as CPU utilization, memory and disk consumption, network interface traffic and errors, and the VM's overall load."
 redirect_from:
   - /enterprise/admin/installation/configuring-collectd
   - /enterprise/admin/articles/configuring-collectd/
   - /enterprise/admin/enterprise-management/configuring-collectd
   - /admin/enterprise-management/configuring-collectd
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Enterprise